-Roof of Bellagio mall burns near iconic fountains in Vegas
+At first, Vegas tourist thought fire part of Bellagio show

 - Report: Seahawks would trade Marshawn Lynch to Raiders if he gets a new deal in Oakland

+It took 19 minutes to quell the blaze, which caused at least $400,000 in damage, Deputy Clark County Fire Chief Jeff Buchanan said.
+Officials suspect an exterior electrical or lighting malfunction sparked it, Buchanan said, but it could take a couple of weeks to complete the investigation.

+County spokesman Erik Pappa said officials found no building code violations at the Bellagio.

-She said the shops were either closed or closing at the time of the fire.
+Operations were not interrupted in the casino or the 36-story hotel with nearly 4,000 rooms, said Yvette Monet, spokeswoman for owner MGM Resorts International.
+She said the shops were either closed or closing at the time.

-Investigators were trying to determine what sparked the fire, which burned what appeared to be foam building material, Haydu said.
-No construction was happening in the area, hotel officials said.

-Haydu said the 77 firefighters who fought the blaze had trouble reaching the roof of the shopping complex, which also features celebrity restaurants such as Todd English’s Olives and Lago by Julian Serrano.
+Buchanan said 77 firefighters attacked the fire from the ground first and then used a ladder that put them closer to the roof of the complex, which also features celebrity restaurants such as Todd English’s Olives and Lago by Julian Serrano.

-It wasn’t immediately clear if the building material was the same type that burned in a January 2008 fire atop the Monte Carlo hotel-casino a few blocks away, Haydu said.
+It wasn’t immediately clear if the building material was the same type that burned in January 2008 atop the Monte Carlo hotel-casino a few blocks away, Haydu said.

-That fire was sparked by welders on the roof and forced the evacuation about 6,000 guests and employees and caused more than $100 million in damage and lost business at the 3,000-room resort.
+That fire was sparked by welders on the roof.
+It forced the evacuation of 6,000 guests and employees and caused more than $100 million in damage and lost business at the 3,000-room resort.

-Investigators found an improper type of resin had been used in two decorative elements near the top of the 32-story hotel, which caused the fire to spread faster than expected along the roof and facade.
-Some upper-floor rooms received water and smoke damage.
+Investigators found an improper type of resin had been used in two decorative elements near the top of the 32-story hotel, which helped the fire rip through the roof and facade.

 Associated Press writer Sally Ho contributed to this report.